 3. Case Filing Evidence Generator: Automatically generate Recommendation and Petition Letters for case filings.

-I was responsible for updating the information architecture and designing new features to support additional case types and the AI-powered form automation tool.
+I was responsible for updating the information architecture to support additional case types and designing new features: the AI-powered form automation tool.

 To prepare for the new version 1.3, I decided to start from what we current have: analyze the existing information architecture to find opportunities for new form automation feature.